Notes on the Geography of Malaysia: Kuching Suburbs

 There's at least one very chi-chi neighborhood in these parts.
 We'll take a look.

-The everlasting appeal of the Greek temple.
+The gap-toothed Greek temple.

 Italian Renaissance bringing up the rear.